Photo by Rafael Soldi

 Shannon Sigler is a visual artist and theologian with a passion for pastoring artists and building bridges between art and church communities.
-She studied at Asbury Seminary, Boston University, and is a PhD candidate at the University of Manchester.
+She studied at Asbury Seminary, Boston University, and is a PhD student at the University of Manchester.

 Emily Lewis is a hospitality artist committed to building community through empowering, educating, and equipping the local church to lead the way in the art of hospitality.
 Emily is currently pursuing a joint master’s in theology and business at Seattle Pacific University.